rmb938/k8s-on-linuxkit/README.md

 # k8s-on-linuxkit

+This project was inspired by https://github.com/linuxkit/kubernetes.
+This repo aims to provide a fully funtional and production ready LinuxKit Kubernetes Image able to be deployed and managed at scale.

+Before using this image it is highly recommened learning how to build, maintain, and administer Kubernetes clusters.
+Without this knowledge using this image will lead to failure.

 ## Local Developement

 1. Install linux kit https://github.com/linuxkit/linuxkit
     * curently only tested on linux with qemu so if you're not using that it probably wont work
 1. Copy your public ssh key into `.ssh/id_rsa.pub`
     * If you don't do this you won't be able to ssh into the VM.
+    * If you get locked out you have to kill qemu manually
+      * Run `ps aux | grep -i qemu` then `kill -9` then pid
 1. Login Docker to Github Package Registry
     * https://help.github.com/en/articles/configuring-docker-for-use-with-github-package-registry#authenticating-to-github-package-registry
 1. Run `make build`